 Circus – An Exidy game that took the Breakout concept to another level, with clown popping balloons.
 Several other companies would make concepts like this afterwards.

 M-79 Ambush – Aside from the detailed guns this game was the first to use raster memory and a dedicated chip for the video.
 This allowed for smoothly animated sprites as you can see below.
 It also used an angled screen for better screen detail than the video can show.
 By Ramtek.

 Drag Race – Used real analog tachometers to indicate when you should shift

 Super Bug – Another driving game but one that would use a new graphics technique that Atari patented.
 They used that in lawsuits against other companies like Sega years later.
-That was the scrolling playfield.
+That was the 8-way scrolling playfield.

 Some consider this the beginning of the Golden Age although I think that it’s hard to pin point exactly as some good games came out in the previous two years and as mentioned, Space Wars sold a Golden Age level number of games and was released the year prior.
 Either way this was an important year.